PmagPy/PmagPy/setup_scripts/README.md

 ## Compiling on OS X

+**This doesn't seem to work at present, follow the "more compact executable" instructions in the next section**

 First, install anaconda python 3.

 Install pyinstaller from the developer branch (certain needed bug fixes are here only, as of 6/8/17, see this [pyinstaller issue](https://github.com/pyinstaller/pyinstaller/issues/2434)):